EyeTyrant/liftOffProject/README.md

 Collection Catalog utilizes an Angular front-end for user interaction and client side validation.
 Bootstrap is employed to manage CSS.
 Some custom CSS is expected.
 Java Spring Boot will implement Hibernate to communicate with a mySQL database.
 VSCode, IntilliJ, and mySQL Workbench are being used to create this project.
 For this project I am also using Git for version control and Trello for progress tracking.

-An initial wireframe example of a single page version created with Adobe Illustrator is displayed below and other examples considered can be found at https://github.com/EyeTyrant/liftOffProject/tree/master/wireframes
+An initial wireframe example of a single page version created with Adobe Illustrator is displayed below and other examples considered can be found [here](https://github.com/EyeTyrant/liftOffProject/tree/master/wireframes)

 ![Single page with sidebar](https://github.com/EyeTyrant/liftOffProject/blob/master/wireframes/collectorSingleSideBar.pdf)